apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specify the namespace of the referenced the configuration template ConfigMap object.
+<p>Specifies the namespace of the referenced configuration template ConfigMap object.
 An empty namespace is equivalent to the &ldquo;default&rdquo; namespace.</p>
 </td>
 </tr>